khou22/khou22.github.io/_posts/2015-07-20-react-passing-information-from-child-to-parent-while-mapping-json-data.md

 description: ""
 image: "./../../../../media/blog/images/Blog_Post_Placeholder_Image.jpg"
 category: web
-tags: [reactjs, salesforce, javascript, html, es6]
+tags: [reactjs, es6, css, html, javascript, sourceCode]
 featured: "no"
 ---
 I've had a lot of issues in the past week trying to figure out how to pass information from the child component to the parent component while mapping JSON data.